Deferred Compensation Agreement for Film Production

 Feature Film Production Budget Summary

-Draw up a production budget summary for a feature film using this 39-page Excel spreadsheet which includes sections for:
+Draw up a production budget summary for a feature film using this 39-page Excel workbook.

 - above the line expenses (story rights, producer, director, cast, travel and living expenses);